 The 22k start is at 9am.
 The Jerry Stage 6k starts at 9:10am.
 A free kids race begins at 12 noon.

 There is race day entry with an increase in price to $30 for the 22k and $15 for the 6k.
 Day-of registration and bib pickup begins at 7:45am.

 It is best to hang out at the finish line where Sampler runners will be crossing the line in the first hour and the 22k runners will appear around 11am.
 It you want to see the 22k competitors running, the best place to watch is at Gulf Road parking lot or on top of Soapstone Mountain at the fire tower.
 You can drive or hike to the top of Soapstone.
 Runners cross over the top on the way out and near to top on the way back.
 If you would like to see your runner out on the course, volunteering at an aid station, is a great way to do it.
 Contact Debbie (RD) if you would like to volunteer or you have a friend that would.
-Volunteers get free food.
+Volunteers get a free meal.